install#

 • If it resolves to a tool, AgentPM installs the tool directly.

-• If it resolves to an agent, AgentPM installs the agent artifact and then resolves/installs its tool dependencies.
+• If it resolves to an agent, AgentPM installs the agent artifact and then resolves/installs its tool, skill, and knowledge dependencies.

-• In a local kind: "agent" project, direct tool installs still add/update the entry in agent.json → tools[].
+• In a local kind: "agent" project, direct tool installs add/update agent.json → tools[], direct skill installs add/update agent.json → skills[], and direct knowledge installs add/update agent.json → knowledge[].

 • --manifest <path> (default: agent.json).
-Path to the agent manifest to read/write.
+Path to the local manifest to read/write.

 • --frozen.
 Fail if anything would change the resolved set (no re-resolution or lock updates).